BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 If you install this plugin on your server you will be able to set a particle effect on NPCs with conversations and use `particle` event.

 You can control the behaviour of particles around the NPCs in _custom.yml_ file, in `npc_effects` section.
-Each effect is defined as a separate subsection and consists of EffectLib options (described on the EffectLib page) and several BetonQuest settings. `npcs` is a list of all NPCs on which this effect can be displayed. `conditions` is a list of conditions the player has to meet in order to see the effect.
-BetonQuest will find the first effect which can be displayed and show it to the player. `interval` controls how often the effect is displayed (in ticks).
+Each effect is defined as a separate subsection and consists of EffectLib options (described on the EffectLib page) and several BetonQuest settings.
+`npcs` is a list of all NPCs on which this effect can be displayed.
+If no `npcs` are specified it will use the package NPCs from _main.yml_.
+`conditions` is a list of conditions the player has to meet in order to see the effect.
+BetonQuest will find the first effect which can be displayed and show it to the player.
+`interval` controls how often the effect is displayed (in ticks).
 The effect will be fired from the exact location of the NPC, upwards.

 ```YAML
 npc_effects: